10 ADHD Medication Fallacies Even Doctors Believe

 Weiss recommends using rating scales that measure a broad range of symptoms and functioning; in other words, a metric for tracking how you’re doing in life.
 The Weiss Functional Impairment rating scale is a good place to start.
 Having a tangible method for observing change makes the target concrete and keeps it in focus.

-6. “You should see a huge improvement in symptoms right away.”
+6. “You should see a huge improvement in ADHD symptoms right away.”